openshift/enhancements/enhancements/machine-api/machine-lifecycle-hooks.md

 today in the provision libraries and as such, this would require a custom provision controller.

+### Goals

+- Define an initial set of hook points for the provisioning phase.
+- Define an initial set of hook points for the deletion phase.
+- Define an initial set and form of related lifecycle hook API.
+- Define basic expectations for a controller or process that responds to a lifecycle hook.

+### Non-Goals

+- Create an exhaustive list of hooks; we can add more over time.
+- Create new machine phases.
+- Create a mechanism to signal what lifecycle point a machine is at currently.
+- Dictate implementation of controllers that respond to the hooks.
+- Implement ordering in the machine controller.
+- Require anyone to use these hooks for normal machine operations, these are strictly optional and for custom integrations only.

+## Proposal

+- Utilize new Machine spec to implement lifecycle hooks.
+- Each lifecycle point can have 0 or more hooks.
+- Hooks do not enforce ordering.
+- Hooks found during machine reconciliation effectively pause reconciliation until all hooks for that lifecycle point are removed from a machine's spec.

 ### API Extensions

 The following changes will be made to the Machine API `MachineSpec` to allow